 A Girl's Guide to Love & Magic by Debbie Rigaud

 Cicely Destin lives for the West Indian Day Parade, the joyous celebration of Caribbean culture that takes over the streets of her neighborhood.
 She loves waving the Haitian flag, sampling delicious foods, and cheering for the floats.
 And this year?
 She'll get to hang with her stylish aunt, an influencer known for dabbling in Haitian Vodou.

 Same But Different: Life on the Autism Express by Holly Robinson Peete, RJ Peete, & Ryan Elizabeth Peete

 Being a teen is hard enough.
 But when you have autism — or when your sibling does — life can be a topsy-turvy ride.
 In this powerful book, teenagers Ryan Elizabeth Peete and her twin brother, Rodney, who has autism, share their up-close-and-personal experiences on what it means to be a teen living with autism.

 Twelve-year-old Moon's struggle with depression drives them to escape into the spirit realms.
 Their healing journey to wholeness will instill hope and inspire others questioning their worth in the universe.

 Malcolm X: By Any Means Necessary by Walter Dean Myers

-This is a powerful and timely biography of civil rights activist Malcolm X, one of the most controversial and compelling figures in American history.
+Author Walter Dean Myers pens a powerful biography of civil rights activist Malcolm X, one of the most compelling figures in American history.

 The Greatest: Muhammad Ali by Walter Dean Myers